-We had been following @mikefarb1 with great interest on Twitter.
-He and a crowd-sourced team of crack data analysts have been finding some very interesting peculiarities in precinct-level election statistics from recent elections.
+I had been following @mikefarb1 with great interest on Twitter.
+He and a crowd-sourced team have been finding some very interesting peculiarities in precinct-level election statistics from recent elections.
 His website is here.

 At some point @mikefarb1 posted a link to an article about a statistician’s denied request to audit Kansas voting machines based on some statistically anomalous results she had found when looking at precinct-level election returns vs. precinct size.

-This led us to some extremely alarming papers by statisticians who have noticed odd-looking data when they tally precinct-level votes starting with the smallest precincts and moving to the largest.
+This led me to some extremely alarming papers by statisticians who have noticed odd-looking data when they tally precinct-level votes starting with the smallest precincts and moving to the largest.

 How Trustworthy are Electronic Voting Systems in the US?
 (Beth Clarkson)